 The predicted cumulative collision risk for the Houbara Bustard, a CH species, is 1.22 collisions per year.
-Though the predicted collision risk for this species is based on hypothetical scenarios where a single individual is observed flying within the rotor swept zone, this collision rate cannot be ruled out.
+However, the predicted collision risk for this species is based on hypothetical scenarios where a single individual is observed flying within the rotor swept zone, in actuality, no individuals were recorded at any time in the rotor swept zone.
 The anticipated collision risk for all other threatened bird species indicates cumulative collisions of less than 1 per year.
 Two species of non-threatened birds are anticipated to experience a cumulative collision risk greater than one per year.
 There species are abundant, widespread species with very large global populations, and are not classified with an elevated conservation status at either the national or international levels.